ingadhoc/purchase/purchase_ux/README.rst

 On purchase orders:

-#.
 Hide purchase quotations menu.
-#.
-Make purchase orders menu show all purchase records (quotations, and confirmed ones)
-#.
-Add button to force invoice status, and it's only for admin with tec features.
+Make purchase orders menu show all purchase records (quotations, and confirmed ones) Add button to force invoice status, and it's only for admin with tec features.
-#.
-Add button to change the currency and update the prices of the order lines
-#.
-Add an action in purchase orders list view to cancel selected orders in quotation state.
+Add button to change the currency and update the prices of the order lines Add an action in purchase orders list view to cancel selected orders in quotation state.
-#.
+Add a button "Update Prices" to update prices from provider to purchase order lines.
 Add a button "Update Supplier Prices" to update (or create prices) for this provider and all products loaded on the order.
-#.
-Add internal notes pickings and send it to invoices
+Add internal notes.
-#.
-Add a button "Update Prices" to update prices from provider to purchase order lines.

-On purchase lines:

-#.
-If not seller is defined or seller price is 0, then sugget accounting cost

 On purchase invoices:

-#.
 Add a button "Add purchase lines" to access to a list of purchase lines from the vendor and select the lines to be included in the invoice.
-#.
 Add a button "Update Supplier Prices" to update (or create prices) for this provider and all products loaded on the invoice.
 On Products:

-#.
 Allows to search by suppliers and to group by main supplier on product and product variants.